KiranGunturu/lakehouse-formation/README.md

 ```sh
 terraform init
 ```
-#### Create your S3 bucket with input args with the help of a custom s3 module
+#### Create S3 bucket with input args with the help of a custom s3 module
 ```sh
 terraform plan
 ```